Mnemba Island Lodge stands on the private Mnemba Island ...

 Further dining info: Yes

 Honeymoons: The ultimate Zanzibar honeymoon beach retreat: a tiny, pristine, private island with superb accommodation and excellent food and service.
-Enjoy strolls around the island, spectacular snorkeling and romantic dhow cruises.
+Enjoy strolls around the island, spectacular snorkeling and sunset dhow cruises.
 It’s a romantic, exclusive and luxurious paradise.See more ideas for Honeymoons in Zanzibar

 Generally recommended for children: Yes